Clustering-based-undersampling-group-18/case/README.md

-This repository contains all of the code that we used for our seminar case study 2020/2021 research.
+**This repository contains all of the code that we used for our Seminar Case Study 2020/2021. **
-Important for replication is to note that for all the code that utilizes random choice, we set the random set equal to 1234.

 This repository consists of several .py files:
 * DataAnalysis.py: This script contains several functions that can tell us more about the data we are provided with (e.g. value ranges)